fdeblasio/pokeemerald-expansion/README.md

 - Made rapids easier to navigate so that only one trip is needed to get all items/battle all trainers (at the cost of looking slightly worse)
 - Added area to grind right outside Elite Four
 - TM moves not in the game are learnable as egg moves
+    - However, this is only applicable for when the base form learns the move
 - Pokémon that evolve with an item at day or night now can evolve at any time
 - EVs now give one stat increase for every EV but cap out at 63 (individual)/127 (total).
 This will lead to the same stats as the old system but easier to train
 - Bird Keepers now use the overworld sprite of male Psychics since it looks more like them than the blond sprite